remcmanu/cse321-project3/README.md

 **void enterPasswordDigit (char digit)**

 Enters a single digit, from either Matrix Keypad or IR Sensors into password attempt.

+> Abstracted out and further edited from code developed in Project 2.

 **void checkPassword (void)**

 Checks password, comparing to the correct password that has been hard coded.
 In the future, this would be encrypted.

+> Abstracted out and further edited from code developed in Project 2.

 **bool areEqual (char array1 [], char array2 [])**

 Helper function for `checkPassword` to verify two array's contain the same elements in the same order.
 Inputs must be of length 4.

+> Code developed in Project 2.

 **void resetPassword (void)**

 Resets password, allowing user to restart at any point or restart from failure.

+> Abstracted out and further edited from code developed in Project 2.

 ### colHandlers